President’s troubled, jobless grandson has pending rent arrears besides a Sh1 million child upkeep stipend

 By GW Ngari

-Collins Moi, the alcoholic grandson of the late President Daniel arap Moi, was once in court over theft of his daughter’s phone.
-That was five years ago.
-Matters settled out of court.
+Collins is familiar with courts having been arraigned over theft of his daughter’s phone six years ago.
+Matters were settled out of court.
 He was in the news again for dating and dumping the daughter of the late loaded wine maker, Fai Amario in a Kericho hotel before skiving with the Sh100, 000 bill.

 What was Marsha Amario’s six day 30th birthday in bed treat, came to grief in a police station that January 2019 and when reached on phone our Romeo hissed “I am now in Kabarak.”